Is Kombucha Good For Weight Loss? Does It Really Help 2023?

 Downsides Of Using Kombucha

-Most kombucha products contain sugar or contain added juices that may increase calories.
+Most kombucha products contain sugar or contain added juices that may increase your calorie intake.

 Homemade kombucha may contain more alcohol content than commercial brands.
-This is something to think about when making it yourself.
+This is something to think about when making kombucha yourself.
 Commercially bottled kombucha may have a negligible amount of alcohol.

 Drinking Kombucha is contraindicated in pregnant and lactating women.
 It also may not be beneficial for people with significant liver, pulmonary or renal disease.
 Depending on how acidic the kombucha is, it can affect health.